geohotstan/tinycorp-meetings/last-week-in-tinycorp/2025-01-06/meeting-transcript.md

 Yes.
 Okay.
 So I am doing a refactor of the scheduler based on the tracking graph rewrite that we now have.
-So the problem and the reason why I love this flexibility in the scheduler is because it's very annoying to keep track of the UOPs while also doing rewrites on them.
+So the problem and the reason why I love this flexibility in the scheduler is because it's very annoying to keep track of the UOps while also doing rewrites on them.
 So you can imagine if I do a tensor plus 0, and then I simplify that to the same tensor,
-If I do that, I lose the previous representation of that UOP that existed on the tensor.
+If I do that, I lose the previous representation of that UOp that existed on the tensor.
 So then I can't actually backtrack to the tensor, and I can't free the buffer.
 So yeah, that's the main challenge with this diff.
 I have it in, let's see, it's in the 8495 pull request, still working on it.